phaustin/a301_eoas/_sources/notebooks/week8/goes_landsat_rio.md

 print(f"{(clipped_c3.shape, clipped_landsat.shape)=}")
 ```

+(week8:cropped_goes)=
 ### Plot the cropped goes image

 As the plot below shows, it's an exact match for the result from the last notebook.
 Note
-how much loser the  GOES band 3 reflectivity is than the Landsat band 5 reflectivity above.
+how much lower the  GOES band 3 reflectivity is than the Landsat band 5 reflectivity above.
 That's because the big GOES pixels contain more mixtures of urban and rural land.

 ```{code-cell} ipython3